jisungahn10/jisungahn10.github.io/_projects/1_project.md

 ---

 # Context
-The Robotics and Mechanisms Laboratory (RoMeLa) participated in an international humanoid robot soccer competition called RoboCup 2023.
+The Robotics and Mechanisms Laboratory (RoMeLa) participated in RoboCup, an international robot soccer competition with different leagues and robots in order to promot robotics and artificial intelligence research.
+We entered the Adult-Sized Humanoid (ASH) League where four adult-sized humanoid robots autonomously play a game of soccer against each other.
+The autonomous robots are required to sense the environment, make decisions, and act based on the decisions to achieve victory.
+A camera and an inertial measurement unit (IMU) were used for sensing.
+The sensor information obtained from the camera and the IMU is proccessed to localize the robot, other robots, and the ball in the environment.
+The processed information is used to make strategic decisions to win games.
+I developed a strategic game planner based on the subsumption architecture to make timely and informed decisions.

+I chose the subsumption architecture over other common control architectures such as deliberative control and hybrid control due to several reasons.

 Latching Intelligent Modular Mobile System (LIMMS) is a 6 degree of freedom symmetric serial robot where each end can detach and reattach to function as the base or the end-effector.
 LIMMS was designed as a robotic solution to package transportation by minimizing spatial footprint while maintaining task scalability.
 Check out the paper by the Robotics and Mechanisms Laboratory (RoMeLa) for more information and details on the feasibility of LIMMS and its potential as a transportation solution.

-<iframe src="https://drive.google.com/file/d/1M8qanaKonpSOMZVB9Go4K7YUTFzE28Lt/preview" width="640" height="480" allow="autoplay"></iframe>

 # Inverted Pendulum Mode
 In order for LIMMS to operate as the package’s mobility system, LIMMS needs to be able to move individually to proper locations in the right orientation around the package.
 To achieve individual mobility for LIMMS, I modeled LIMMS as an inverted pendulum, which is already well established in literature and learning curriculums and even in commercial products such as Segways.